 We are proud to not only offer our students among the most substantial stipends of any Writing Program in the country, but to provide full and equal funding to every student we accept.
 We feel this contributes substantially to the sense of fairness and collegiality in our workshops.
-First year awards consist of scholarships, which cover the full cost of tuition (for 2014-15, $40,950 for 2 semesters of 12 units each), plus University Fellowships to cover living expenses, with stipends which vary slightly from year to year but are $21,150 for 2014-15.
-In recent years, we have been able to provide summer funding of $2,500 between the first and second years.
-Most students will find Saint Louis a relatively inexpensive city.
+First year awards consist of scholarships, which cover the full cost of tuition, plus University Fellowships to cover living expenses, with stipends of $22, 220 for 2016-17.

 For the Second Year

 Support in the second year is also full and equal among all of our students, providing they complete the first year in good academic standing and are deemed fully prepared to teach by the Writing Program faculty.
 That support will consist of a tuition scholarship (again, our students pay no tuition) and an assistantship to teach sections of Fiction or Poetry Writing 1.
-The stipend for the teaching assistantship also varies slightly from year to year, but for 2014-15 is $21,150.
+The stipend for the teaching assistantship is $22,220 for 2016-17.
 Prior teaching experience is neither required nor expected.
 The teaching load is one section of 12 students in each semester.
 We believe this is enough to provide our students with valuable experience in the classroom while leaving them ample time for their own writing.

 Other Forms of Support